Oliver E. Diaz Jr.: Bribery and tax evasion charges

 After two years on the bench Diaz was indicted in 2003 on bribery and tax fraud charges, which he considers to be politically motivated.
 This was related to a case against Mississippi trial attorney Paul Minor.
-US District Attorney Dunnican "Dunn" Lampton, head of the US Southern District of Mississippi, prosecuted the case against Diaz allegedly at the behest of Republicans during the George W. Bush Dismissal of U.S. attorneys controversy.
+US District Attorney Dunnican "Dunn" Lampton, head of the US Southern District of Mississippi, prosecuted the case against Diaz allegedly at the behest of Republicans during the George W. Bush dismissal of U.S. attorneys controversy.

 In 2005, he was acquitted of bribery charges for steering thousands of dollars from trial lawyers into his 2000 campaign.
 Less than a week after his acquittal on the bribery charges, the Department of Justice, with prosecuting attorney Lampton at the helm, unsealed and charged Diaz with tax evasion.

-In 2006 Diaz was acquitted of the charges of tax evasion, although his wife Jennifer pleaded guilty and received 2 years probation.
-At the commencement of the criminal trial Lampton filed a complaint with the Mississippi Commission on Judicial Performance.
+In 2006, Diaz was acquitted of the charges of tax evasion although his, wife, Jennifer pleaded guilty and received two years of probation.
+At the commencement of the criminal trial, Lampton filed a complaint with the Mississippi Commission on Judicial Performance.
 Leslie Lampton, a relative of Dunn Lampton, sat on the commission during the filing.
 The commission dismissed the complaint.

 The criminal charges subsequently kept Diaz off the bench during much of his term.
 It has been speculated the charges were politically motivated to aid the Republican candidate in the upcoming elections.
-This speculation was a topic discussed in detail in the documentary film Hot Coffee.
+That speculation was a topic discussed in detail in the documentary film Hot Coffee.

 John Grisham has cited the bribery and tax evasion charges against Diaz as inspiration for his novel The Appeal.